Pre-Tax Premium Conversion

 Pre-tax premium conversion is a flex plan benefit that lets you exclude your Medical, Dental and Vision premiums from your taxable income.
 By electing this, you convert your premium deductions from after-tax (which is the default) to pre-tax.
 That reduces your taxable income reported on your W-2, thereby reducing the amount withheld from your paychecks for Federal, State and FICA (Social Security/Medicare) taxes.
 Individual savings will vary based on your income, number of exemptions and your tax bracket.
 Most employees elect to pre-tax their premiums.

 How do I enroll?

 When you first enroll in Medical, Dental or Vision, you will check a box to indicate if you want those premiums deducted on a pre-tax basis.
-Or you may make a change during open enrollment, usually held in November, to take effect the following year.
+Or you may make a change during open enrollment held each fall, to take effect the following year.
 The majority of employees elect to pre-tax their premiums.
 It’s a great way to reduce your tax liability.